pmiguelpinto90/ShiftDisplay/README.md

   Create a ShiftDisplay object, initialize the library using the interface pins and display properties.
   A display can be set as a whole, or divided by sections.
 Sections can be a logical separation (for example hours and minutes on a 4 digit clock display), or a physical separation (for example timer and score on a scoreboard with multiple displays).

-  `display`: newly created ShiftDisplay object.
+  `display`: newly created ShiftDisplay type object.

   `displayType`: constant `COMMON_CATHODE` or `COMMON_ANODE`, defining the type of the display.
+TODO explain common cathode/anode

   `displaySize`: quantity of digits on the display.

   `sectionCount`: quantity of sections on the display.

-  `sectionSizes`: array with quantity of digits on each section.
+  `sectionSizes`: array of ints initialized with the quantities of digits for each section.

   `latchPin`, `clockPin`, `dataPin`: number of the Arduino digital pins connected to the latch, clock and data pins of the shift registers;
   if not defined, the default pins are 6 for latch, 7 for clock, and 5 for data.